bettermarks/D16N/README.md

 We name it client-side depseudonymisation or simply d16n.

-D16N refers to the Depseudonymisation process used in integrations, where pseudonyms (abstract IDs) are exchanged instead of clear user names.
+D16N refers to the depseudonymisation process used in integrations, where pseudonyms (abstract IDs) are exchanged instead of clear user names.
 This functionality allows a user's browser to communicate directly with IDP servers to resolve these IDs into identifiable names.
-D16N enhances privacy by ensuring that user identities remain protected during data exchanges, particularly in educational contexts where sensitive information is involved.

 ### For Whom